xdrpp/stc/README.md

 Once this completes, put the `~/go/bin` directory on your path and you should be able to run `stc`.

-If you'd like to install the `goxdr` XDR compiler, you can also run:
+If you'd like to install just the `goxdr` XDR compiler, you can also
+run:

-    go get github.com/xdrpp/stc/goxdr
+    go get github.com/xdrpp/stc/cmd/goxdr

 # Using `stc`